Decide where your marriage is headed.

 1. Keep the status quo and make no decisions for now.

-In discernment counseling, you and I will spend most of the time meeting individually.
-This allows each of you to speak freely about your marriage and reflect on your own role in the relationship dynamics.
+In discernment counseling, you, your spouse, and I will spend most of the time meeting individually.
+This allows each of you to speak freely about your experience in the marriage, and to reflect on your own role in the relationship dynamics.

 You’ll each spend about five minutes after your individual session sharing your “takeaways” with your partner.
-The reason for this is so that each person can explicitly take accountability.
-Knowing the details of what will be addressed in couples therapy can help the uncertain partner feel more confident that the therapy will be helpful.
+The reason for this is twofold: 1) so that each person can explicitly take accountability, and 2) knowing the details of what will be addressed in couples therapy can help the uncertain partner feel more confident that the therapy will be helpful (particularly when there’s been unsuccessful couples counseling in the past!).

 Meeting with a discernment counselor instead of separate individual therapists has a big advantage.
-As your discernment counselor, I get perspectives from both of you, while individual therapists only see one partner's side.
+As your discernment counselor, I get perspectives from both of you, while individual therapists only see one partner's side (and are therefore biased!).
 With input from just one person, individual therapists are very limited in how helpful their feedback can be.

 A discernment counselor is equipped to hear both your and your spouse’s points of view and to give feedback accordingly.
 You both want to be as informed as possible before deciding on how to move forward in one of the biggest decisions of your life.